 - Review of City Culture and Planning in Tbilisi: Where Europe and Asia Meet, eds.
 Kristof van Assche, Joseph Salukvadze, and Nick Shavishvili, Europe-Asia Studies, November 2010

 Along the way, I’ve written a number of other pieces, not all of which are fit for publication in scholarly journals – dissertations submitted for academic requirements, seminar papers, and so on.
 My book, Humanitarian Invasion: Global Development in Cold War Afghanistan, drew from my Oxford D.Phil. dissertation, but expanded on it considerably with new Soviet archival material, interviews, and the incorporation of materials from the archives of non-governmental organizations and the United Nations.
+(The D.Phil. dissertation itself built on my M.Phil. thesis, also included below.)
 If you find the dissertation compelling, please consider purchasing the book or requesting your local public or university library to do so.